 She – and other generous donors – recently answered another call from Carle – one of hope.

-“I’m continually inspired by the community’s commitment to supporting patients,” said Beth Katsinas, vice president, Carle Center for Philanthropy.
+“I’m continually inspired by the community’s commitment to supporting patients,” said Beth Katsinas, vice president, Carle Health Center for Philanthropy.
 “Through the establishment of the Linda Morrison Mills Endowment, even more support continues to meet the greatest needs at Mills Breast Cancer Institute.”

 Linda was known for getting things done and having fun doing it.
 This philosophy translates to the care patients receive, according to Anderson.